 An all-time record 48,700 people crowded the municipal shelter system each night before the storm – fully 20 percent more than last year alone.
 Another 5,000 slept nightly in other public and private shelters.
 And thousands more were sleeping rough on the streets and in the trains.

-Yet amidst this unprecedented crisis, Mayor Bloomberg and his administration still has no plan in place to help homeless families move from shelter to stable housing.
-Fueling the pre-Sandy crisis, almost 6,000 families (with 12,000 children) became homeless again after their short housing stipends – from the City’s failed short-term subsidy programs – were terminated.
+Yet amidst this unprecedented crisis, Mayor Bloomberg and his administration still have no plan in place to help homeless families move from shelter to stable housing.
+Fueling the pre-Sandy crisis, almost 6,500 families (with 14,000 children) became homeless again after their short housing stipends – from the City’s failed short-term subsidy programs – were terminated.
 Any Sandy evacuee who ends up in this system will face the same stark lack of options.
 And yet Mayor Bloomberg remains adamant in his refusal to give homeless New Yorkers priority for cost-effective Federal housing assistance.

-In the aftermath of this historic storm, unless leaders at every level of government move quickly to coordinate efforts and secure resources sufficient to meet both the urgent and long-term needs for housing and vital services – Sandy’s evacuees will be swept into the record ranks of New York’s homeless.blog comments powered by Disqus
+In the aftermath of this historic storm, unless leaders at every level of government move quickly to coordinate efforts and secure resources sufficient to meet both the urgent and long-term needs for housing and vital services – Sandy’s evacuees will be swept into the record ranks of New York’s homeless.